FELDENKRAIS METHOD ®

 Functional Integration Lessons

-See the article/interview by Moshé Feldenkrais: Image, Movement, and Actor: Restoration of Potentiality and the interview with Paul Rubin: THE FELDENKRAIS METHOD®; and Music …. and Musicians both of which appear in the"Readings" section of our website.
+See the article/interview by Moshé Feldenkrais: Image, Movement, and Actor: Restoration of Potentiality and the interview with Paul Rubin: THE FELDENKRAIS METHOD®; and Music …. and Musicians both of which appear on the"Readings and Articles" page of this website.

 People who study the Feldenkrais Method include those concerned with highly developed performance skills such as: